ssadedin/bazam/README.md

 harder than you would think.

 Most sequencing data is stored in coordinate sorted BAM files, because that's how most analyses want to use it.
-However, when reads are paired, seeing both reads of the pair at the same time is required for some applications.
-For example, if you want to realign the reads to a different genome reference, or other processing such as trimming them based on overlap, etc., then you need this.
+But if you want to get back the original read pairs for some other reason it is awkward from this format.
+For example, if you want to realign the reads to a different genome reference, or do other processing such as trimming them based on overlap, etc., then you need this.
 However you will find (or at least, I found) there actually aren't any good tools to do this simple task (hence Bazam, which is a contraction of "bam to bam", based on one simple